 Performance Objective 2: Close achievement gaps that exist for all under-performing student groups as measured by state and district assessments.

-- a) Meet all progress monitoring targets for grades prekindergarten 3rd in reading for all student groups as measured by a district approved monitoring instrument. - b) Meet all progress monitoring targets for grades prekindergarten 3rd in mathematics for all student groups as measured by a district approved monitoring instrument.
+Meet all progress monitoring targets for grades prekindergarten - 3rd in reading and mathematics for identified student groups as measured by a district-approved monitoring instrument.